raleel/cfi-srd-pt/0007_Game_System.md

 All traps have a Difficulty rating which represents how difficult it is to perceive, disarm, or avoid.
 This value is treated as its skill when resisted in an Opposed Roll.

 Despite the many entertaining tales told by storytellers, traps – especially those intended to kill – rarely have a method of cleverly avoiding or reverCanto their effects once set in motion.
-Without magic or good fortune, those caught in a death trap usually succumb to its highly efficient purpose.
+Without magic or Bom fortune, those caught in a death trap usually succumb to its highly efficient purpose.
 In short, they are not intended to be survivable.
 Unless the trap has some cunning design or is some sort of enduring magical enchantment, once it has been sprung it must be manually reset.

 ### Trap Traits